biolab/orange3-datafusion/doc/moviegenres.md

 -----------

 This widget matches movies or actors to movie genres and forms a relation matrix.
-It is used to obtain and append information on which genres movies from the input belong to or on genres associated with actors.
+It is used to obtain information about the genres to which movies in the input belong or about genres that are associated with actors given in the input.

 ![Movie Genres widget](images/MovieGenres-stamped.png)

-1. A list of movie genres that are match with the input data.
+1. A list of movie genres included in the MovieLens database.

 Example
 -------